fenziie/fenziie/README.md

-### hi
+### hello there

-i am [redacted], i am [redacted] years old and i do your mother

-redacted information for prevention of leaking of personal information on websites such as doxbin
+my name is Callum, i am a very strange person that sometimes does coding for fun.